outbrain/outrank/README.md

 # Contributing
 1. Make sure the functionality is not already implemented!
-2. Decide whether where the functionality would fit best (is it an algorithm?
+2. Decide where the functionality would fit best (is it an algorithm?
 A parser?)
-3. Open a PR with rationale
+3. Open a PR with the implementation

 # Bugs and other reports
 Feel free to open a PR that contains: